cliang115/Machine-Learning-5/README.md

 # Machine-Learning-5
 ### Coursera Machine Learning
-In this exercise, you will implement regularized linear regression and use it to study models with different bias-variance properties.
+Implemented regularized linear regression and used it to study models with different bias-variance properties.